xpmatteo/tddforandroid/manuscript/01-unit-converter.md

 Q> *How do I test an activity?
 How do I inject dependencies in an activity?*  Normally we'd like to inject dependency in an object via its constructor.
 But this is impossible to do to an activity, for the activity is created by the O.S. behind the scenes.
 We can't customize the constructor for an activity.
 This is not a problem if you follow the approach in our book, because
 Q>   1.
 The activity is tested through the end-to-end acceptance tests.
 Q>   2.
 The activity contains only construction and configuration, not logic.
 So there is no need to test many cases: if it works in the ATs, it will probably work.
+We will not write unit tests for an activity.

-Q> What is good practice with the *main* functions?
+Q> *But, but, but, ... what if I must have logic in an activiti?*  Move it *out* of the activity in a separate object.
+Then you unit test that object.

 Q> *What is a **main partition** ?*  It is a set of code files that contain the "main" functions of our application, and the factories and the configurations.
 It's where all the objects of our application are created and assembled together.